treasure-data/td-client-java/README.md

     td.api.server.host=api.treasure-data.com
     td.api.server.port=80

+If you configure http proxy, please add the following lines to your treasure-data.properties.

+    http.proxyHost=<your proxy server's host>
+    http.proxyPort=<your proxy server's port>

 ### Issue Queries

 Below is an example of issuing a query from a Java program.
 The query API is asynchronous, and you can wait for the query to complete by polling the job periodically.